This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 The potion induces Remorse.
 That is it’s purpose.
 And it isn’t lethal unless your soul is so compromised that you are likely to die of the pain of the remorse generated.

 True, Albus knew that he needed to get Harry out of the castle if Draco was bringing in an invasion force.
-The last thing he wanted to do was to leave Harry in a position to mess with that.
+The last thing he wanted to do was to leave Harry in a position to mess with it.

 But he knew that his time was almost out and he didn’t have an easy conscience — even if he had already used the Resurrection Stone to apologize to his sister.
-He probably wanted to repair whatever damage his soul had taken in a lifetime of misjudgments and bad decisions before he had Snape kill him.
+He probably wanted to repair whatever damage his soul had taken in a lifetime of misjudgments and bad decisions before he made Snape kill him.

 I rather think that if Tom had been normal, and not completely power-mad, he might have made a very decent historian.
 He seems to have been fascinated by legends, and wonders, (and prophecies).
 And if I am wrong and he did create that cave, he certainly was working from some extremely traditional templates.

 But I don’t think Tom made that cave.
 I think he and the two younger children from the orphanage got into the antechamber when Tom was 9 or 10 and he had a highly successful afternoon terrorizing them there.
-(Perhaps immobilizing them with the tide coming in, and leaving them there, until their panic managed to override his control — then making it impossible for them to speak of it afterwards when he saw they had escaped, is my guess.)
+(Perhaps immobilizing them with the tide coming in, and leaving them there, until their panic managed to override his control — and then making it impossible for them to speak of it afterwards when he saw they had escaped, is my guess.)

 But Tom likes to revisit the scenes of his triumphs, and he takes possession of such places if he can.
 When he eventually got back to the cave, after he’d had at least some magical training, he was able to recognize that the place had “known magic”.